email2ify/friends/README.md

 ### Bugs

 Solved
-Bugs were found and with the error codes given, I was able to search on google using the exact code error which helped alots on this project and also with help of student tutor
+Bugs were found and with the error codes given, I was able to search on google and already answers from slack using the exact code error which helped alots on this project and also with help of student tutor

 <br>